advimirl/go-secretscan/README.md

 $ go get https://github.com/doublestraus/go-secretscan
 $ go-secretscan -config /path/to/config.yaml -signature /path/to/signatures.yaml
 ```
-Scanner will create folder named `reports` which will contain scan reports in Gitlab Secrets Detection form (more https://docs.gitlab.com/ee/user/application_security/sast/index.html#reports-json-format)
+Scanner will create a folder named `reports` that stores scan reports in Gitlab Secrets Detection format (more https://docs.gitlab.com/ee/user/application_security/sast/index.html#reports-json-format)

 Optionally, you can provide arguments `dd-url, dd-token, dd-product` to setup Defect Dodjo integration.
-On every repository scanner will create Defect Dodjo engagement and will import JSON report into Dodjo.
+Scanner will create a Defect Dodjo engagement for every repository and will import a JSON report there.

 ### Configuring